syeddaniyalg/spotify-frontend-clone.github.io/README.md

 - 🖼 Album art & overlay animations
 - 📂 Organized layout with navigation sidebar, main content, and footer player
 - 📱 Responsive for both Desktop and Phone design (basic responsive support)
+- 🔍 However, the search bar is not functional and is implemented to fulfill the design requirements of its interface

 ---